technology-toolbox/website/content/blog/jjameson/2009/03/24/internet-explorer-8-upgrade.md

 >
 > Yesterday I forgot to mention another vastly improved feature in IE8.
 >
-> I tend to use <kbd>CTRL+F</kbd> frequently to find a particular string on a page                 (error messages, method names, etc.).
+> I tend to use {{< kbd key="CTRL+F" >}} frequently to find a particular string on a page                 (error messages, method names, etc.).
 When compared with Firefox, the user experience                 of the "Find on this page" feature in versions prior to IE8 left a little to be                 desired -- to put it mildly.
 >
-> Prior to IE8, your could <kbd>CTRL+F</kbd>, start typing your search term, and then                 press <kbd>Enter</kbd> to quickly find the specified string on the page; however,                 if you decided that you wanted to search for something else, then a subsequent <kbd>                    CTRL+F</kbd> would only cause the **Find** dialog window to get                 focus, but you couldn't immediately start typing your new search term (because the                 focus would be on the **Next** button).
+> Prior to IE8, your could {{< kbd key="CTRL+F" >}}, start typing your search term, and then                 press {{< kbd key="Enter" >}} to quickly find the specified string on the page; however,                 if you decided that you wanted to search for something else, then a subsequent {{< kbd key="CTRL+F" >}} would only cause the **Find** dialog window to get                 focus, but you couldn't immediately start typing your new search term (because the                 focus would be on the **Next** button).
 >
 > Fortunately, this has been overhauled in IE8 by eliminating the **Find**                 dialog altogether and instead integrating this feature into the main window.
-You                 can now quickly use <kbd>CTRL+F</kbd> repeatedly to search for different terms on                 a page.
+You                 can now quickly use {{< kbd key="CTRL+F" >}} repeatedly to search for different terms on                 a page.
 IE8 even has "hit highlighting" similar to Firefox.